phpscott/open-source/FilmhubIngestor/README.md

 - Author: Scott Cliburn
 - open-source/FilmhubIngestor

+#### SETUP
+To use this script follow the below steps to get started

+- Copy the fpi.php file into a directory.
+- Create a directory next to the php file called "conf"
+- Copy the

 **Script Flow:**

 When the script is run, a Configuration file is loaded from conf/.